The status bar at the bottom of the View consists of the following components, from left to right:

 A Java heap memory usage indicator, that shows used and total heap memory, in megabytes.
 Double-clicking this indicator opens the> > dialog box.

-The visibility of each of the above items can be controlled in the the section called “The Status Bar Pane”.pane of the > dialog box; see
+The order and visibility of each of the above items can be controlled in the the section called “The Status Bar Pane”.pane of the > dialog box; see